scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 }
 ```

-There are plans for further simplification, in particular to factor out *Product
+There are plans for further simplification, in particular to factor out *product
-Pattern* and *Name Based Pattern* into a single type of extractor.
+match* and *name-based match* into a single type of extractor.